Actual Cash Value: How It Works for Car Insurance

 What Is Actual Cash Value?

-When your car is totaled, you might expect insurance to cover what you originally paid, but that's not how it works.
-Actual cash value (ACV) is your vehicle's current market worth at the time of loss, calculated by subtracting depreciation from the replacement cost.
+When your car is declared a total loss, insurance covers its current market value, not what you originally paid.
+Actual cash value (ACV) is your vehicle's current worth at the time of loss, calculated by subtracting depreciation from the replacement cost.

 How Does Actual Cash Value Work?

-Dealing with a totaled car is stressful enough without wondering how much you'll receive.
-Insurance companies use ACV to determine your reimbursement.
-A vehicle is considered totaled when damage costs exceed its value, or it's stolen and not recovered.
+Insurance companies use ACV to determine your reimbursement when damage costs exceed your vehicle's value, or when it's stolen and not recovered.

-Knowing your car's ACV helps you make informed decisions about your car insurance coverage needs.
-If your annual insurance premiums exceed your vehicle's current actual cash value, you should reconsider your coverage levels.
+Knowing your car's ACV helps you decide your car insurance coverage needs.
+If your annual insurance premiums exceed your vehicle's actual cash value, you should reconsider your coverage levels.
 The 10% rule provides helpful guidance: if your yearly policy cost exceeds 10% of your car's ACV, you may want to reduce coverage or drop comprehensive and collision protection.

 ACV Formula